-The ultimate list of Namibia travel tips.
-Do you need a 4×4? what to consider and how to rent one.
-Great campsites and camp tips.
-Car tips from refueling to flat tyres.
-Best simcard to use for phoning and internet.
+For our best travel tips exploring Namibia read on!
+Do you really need a 4×4? what to consider and how to rent one.
+A fantastic trip, but not a cheap one, get an idea of what exploring Namibia costs here.
+We did a lot of camping, check out some great campsites and camp tips.
+Driving on the gravel roads was a bit different, see our car tips from refueling to flat tires.
+What about staying connected? all about sim cards, phoning, and the internet.
 Great maps and phone apps that will help you not to get lost and find a campsite!
 Use our Packing list to check if you have everything!

 Do I need a 4×4 to drive through Namibia?

 4×4 Rental is big business in Namibia and there are many companies to choose from.
-There are hundreds of tourists driving around in fully kitted 4×4’s with roof top tents.
+There are hundreds of tourists driving around in fully kitted 4x4s with rooftop tents.

 You can rent a 4×4 with camp gear.
-Normally this means rooftop tent, table, camp chairs, cooler box, gas stove, sleeping bags and everything else you might need for camping.
+Normally this means a rooftop tent, table, camp chairs, cooler box, gas stove, sleeping bags, and everything else you might need for camping.

 - Things that will influence the rental price: